Shraddhac-14/Emotion-Aware-Mental-Health-Insight---2/README.md

 * Develop dashboards for visualizing cross-modal emotional trends.

 This README explicitly positions Part 2 as a continuation of Part 1, showing how text sentiment analysis complements speech emotion recognition in the full system.

-If you want, I can now create a **combined project README** that covers both Part 1 and Part 2 in a single professional homepage for GitHub.
-Do you want me to do that?